minorg/minorgordon.net/_posts/2022-01-12-turing-lectures.md

 ---
+categories: [learning]
+date:   2022-01-12
+description: Favorite Turing lectures
 layout: post
 title:  "Turing lectures"
-date:   2022-01-12
-description: Favorite Turing lectures
 ---

 As part of my plan to read more primary sources this year I've prioritized some reading that's been on my list for a number of years, starting with the [Turing lectures](https://amturing.acm.org/lectures.cfm).
 That was an easy choice.